iitzfarooq/ParallelPixels/README.md

   - Implement atleast one function in the filtering procedure
   - (Optional) Thread pooling

-## Why not create a thread for reach chunk, apply filtering in that thread, and reconstruct them sequentially?
+## Why not create a thread for each chunk, filter image in that thread, and reconstruct chunks sequentially?